Childhood Trauma Therapist Near Me | Trauma Counseling

 NET is mostly preferred when you have gone through multiple traumatic events instead of just one, because it provides a timeline of events in chronological order.
 In this way, it becomes easier to resolve complex childhood traumas collectively.

-e) Dialectical behavior therapy (DBT)
+e) Dialectical Behavior Therapy (DBT)

 Using techniques such as CBT and mindfulness, dialectical behavioral therapy is mainly used to prevent self-harm and help patients learn skills that can be used to manage painful emotions or memories associated with trauma.